noahmclean/UThPb/README.md

 This program uses several mathematical algorithms to calculate ages, initial or current activity ratios, and generate plots.
 Linear regression through U-Pb data uses the algorithm of [McLean (2014)](https://www.sciencedirect.com/science/article/pii/S0016703713004870), currently in just two dimensions.
 The McLean algorithm yields the same results as the conventional York (1969, 2004) algorithm in 2D.

 Modeling the U-series intermediate daughter disequilibria and radiogenic Pb ingrowth efficiently requires solving a system of first-order linear differential equations with several matrix exponential expressions.
-The approach is outlined in an [2016 AGU poster](https://agu.confex.com/agu/fm16/meetingapp.cgi/Paper/198460), posted [here](https://github.com/noahmclean/UThPb/blob/master/doc/McLean_UThPb_AGU_2016_v4.pdf), and will be the subject of a journal article in preparation, called "New ways to calculate U-Th and U-Th-Pb dates."
+The approach is outlined in an [2016 AGU poster](https://agu.confex.com/agu/fm16/meetingapp.cgi/Paper/198460), posted [here](https://github.com/noahmclean/UThPb/blob/master/doc/McLean_UThPb_AGU_2016_v4.pdf), and will be the subject of a journal article in preparation, called "New Ways to Calculate U-Th and U-Th-Pb dates and uncertainties."

 ## License